Why Hustle Culture Feels Productive — and Why It Quietly Fails (But Quietly Fails After Burnout)

 That’s why hustle often gets confused with progress.

-But temporary movement is not the same as sustainable direction.
+But movement is not the same as direction.

-Many people realize this especially after burnout, when their identity and productivity patterns suddenly shift.
+Many people realize this after burnout, when their capacity and identity shift:

 What Hustle Quietly Replaces